JackLau1222/OpenConverter/CONTRIBUTING.md

     git commit -m "Add/modify your-documentation"
     ```

-5. Push to your Fork
+5. Push to your forked remote repo
     ```bash
     git push origin feature/your-feature
     ```

 6. Create a Pull Request (PR) :

-- Go to your Fork page and click "New Pull Request".
+- Go to your forked repository and click "New Pull Request".
 - Select the target branch to which your changes should be merged.
 - Provide clear and concise PR descriptions.
 7. We will review your PR and make suggestions or request changes if needed.